 More about Swallow Falls State Park

 June through August, jam to live music at the Canal Place Ampitheater as part of downtown Cumberland’s concert series featuring top talent from visiting touring bands.
 Year-round, bike along the canal or hike one of two trails in Maryland’s first Certified Heritage Areas.
 Canal Place is home to many festivals and the beloved Western Maryland Scenic Railroad.

 Cumberland, MD 21502

-History and architecture lovers will particularly enjoy this house in Grantsville’s Spruce Forest Artisan Village, which was modeled after early-eighteenth-century Swiss homes.
+History and architecture lovers will particularly enjoy this house neighboring Grantsville’s Spruce Forest Artisan Village.
+The House of Yoder was modeled after early-18th-century Swiss homes.
 Tour four stories displaying a massive fireplace, drawstring latch, stone-arched root cellar, smoke house, and more, all while learning about the Yoder family’s European heritage.

 More about Spruce Forest Artisan Village

 Grantsville, MD 21536